smrg-lm/sc3/docs/source/glossary.rst

    audio rate
       The sampling rate of the server.

+   asynchronous command
+      Commands performed by the server outside the real time thread.
+      Asynchronous commands send a reply to the registered clients when the task is completed.

    block size
       The size, in samples, of the control rate processing interval of the server.